IDoCodingStuffs/python-doodles/freeform-log.md

 It's looking more promising now.
 Only L5/S1 is failing to pop up for some reason by epoch 20, but promising results for the rest.
 I will give it a few more hours, and then if L5/S1 features also start getting acquired, I will move on to setting up the 2.5D model next with this backbone.

+### 10 PM
+One idea to explore is, readjusting the final probabilities per the actual data distribution.
+Let's see how it turns out after the backbone keeps training overnight.
+In the morning, I will take the backbone with the best recalls on all 5 levels and train the series level model with it.